PAIDiPaidThis.com

 Cutting the cost of emergency poisoning treatment

 You cannot plan the moment your pet eats something it shouldn't, but you can put a few things in place that make the emergency far less costly.
-Most of the saving comes from acting quickly and being prepared, not from cutting any corners on treatment.
-A little foresight goes a long way here.
-The real prices below show what the individual treatments cost so you know what you are budgeting for.
+Most of the saving comes from acting quickly and being prepared, not from cutting corners on treatment.
+The real prices on this page show what the individual treatments cost, so you know roughly what you are budgeting for before you even pick up the phone.

 The quick version

-• The cheapest poisoning case is the one caught early, before toxicity sets in.
+• The cheapest poisoning case is the one caught early, before toxicity sets in and the treatment escalates.

-• Pet insurance turns an unpredictable emergency bill into a manageable excess.
+• Pet insurance turns an unpredictable emergency bill into a fixed excess, which matters most for the cases that go wrong.

-• Prevention, by keeping toxins out of reach, avoids the cost altogether.
+• Prevention, keeping toxins out of reach in the first place, avoids the cost altogether.

-• Knowing what your pet ate lets the vet treat efficiently rather than covering every possibility.
+• Knowing exactly what your pet ate lets the vet treat it directly rather than running tests to cover every possibility.

 What people actually paid